 A New Bed Frame and Mattress

 My mattress met the end of its useful life about five years ago.
 Sleeping on a bed of nails would be more comfortable at this point.
 I wish I could say I’ve been dreaming of a new mattress for months, but in all honesty, I’ve been doing nothing but tossing and turning.
 Each spring groans when I move, and my arms sometimes feel numb from the pressure points.
 After comparing several different mattresses online, I’m going to order a Purple Mattress.
 As for the bed frame, I think I’ll head down to my local Ikea.
 My current bed frame is Ikea.
 It has successfully made it through three moves and still going strong, but will sadly be too small when I upgrade the mattress size.
 I have my eye on a couple of options but I would like to see them in person before deciding.

 Update All Things Karissa

 I loved the challenge of learning how to build a blog from the ground up this past year.
 My first attempt yielded a simple but functional website.
 This year I want to push forward with a more professional blog that supports more widgets and is better optimized for SEO.
 It takes a great deal of time to produce a blog post each week, and I enjoy every part of the process.
 I ultimately want All Things Karissa to participate in brand sponsorships for projects and collaborations to elevate the reader experience.
 As much as writing this blog started out being for me, it’s really all about you, the reader.

-I would love to hear your thoughts on my New Year’s Resolutions.
-And while you’re at it, tell me what you hope to accomplish in the new year!
+I would love to hear your thoughts on my 2021 New Year Resolutions.
+And while you’re at it, tell me what are your New Year Resolutions!